dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

 - Public Bastion Host (in public subnet)
 - Private Instance(s) (in private subnet)
 - Reusable Private IPs for each instance
+- Load Balancer with HTTP to HTTPS redirect
+- SSL Certificate for HTTPS connections

 ### Software (Ansible)
 - Java 11 (on all instances)